 Multifamily real estate investors benefit from relative stability during economic downturns, wide availability of debt and lenders who offer generally low interest rates, and a high number of units over which to spread vacancy risk.
 But, multifamily property owners may face challenges with high renter turnover, short term leases, high property taxes, and increased collection expenses.

-Retail investors benefit from high visibility and longer commercial real estate leases.
-But, the financial strength of tenants can be impacted by changing market tastes and the interior of this type of real estate property is often built for a specific purpose making the property difficult and/or expensive to re-lease without major renovations.
+Retail real estate investors benefit from high visibility and longer commercial real estate leases.
+But, the financial strength of tenants can be impacted by changing market tastes and the interior of this type of real estate property is often built for a specific purpose, making the property difficult and/or expensive to re-lease without major renovations.

 Each commercial property type is further subdivided into a “class” that is indicative of its condition, location, risk level, and potential annual return.
 There are four property classes.